Skip to content

 Qualification

-Clearly definable complexes of knowledge, skills and abilities that persons must have when performing professional activities.
+Clearly definable complexes of knowledge, skills and abilities that persons must have when carrying out professional activities.
 They are action-centered and can be verified in certification processes.
-Qualifications are a prerequisite for, but not identical to, competencies.
+Qualifications are a prerequisite for, but not identical to, competences.

 R